Did Trump break the law in his call to Georgia’s secretary of state? Some lawyers say yes.

 Michael R. Bromwich, a former Justice Department inspector general, put it more bluntly on Twitter: “His best defense would be insanity.”

 Since 52 U.S. Code 20511 was adopted as part of the National Voter Registration Act of 1993, it has been used sparingly by federal prosecutors.
-It was used in 2005 to go after Milwaukee grandmother Kimberly Prude, who voted illegally in the city while still on probation.
+It was used in 2005 to go after Milwaukee woman Kimberly Prude, who voted illegally in the city while still on probation.
 But Levitt said there is no precedent to use it against someone of Trump’s stature.

 Other legal scholars said that Trump possibly violated 18 U.S. Code 241, which makes it illegal to participate in a conspiracy against people exercising their civil rights.
-That longstanding statute has been used frequently to prosecute acts of voter intimidation, especially those committed by the Ku Klux Klan against Black voters.
+That long-standing statute has been used frequently to prosecute acts of voter intimidation, especially those committed by the Ku Klux Klan against Black voters.

 But charging Trump under that code would require prosecutors to show that someone else on the phone call was also aiding and abetting a scheme, Levitt said.